Freedom of association and collective bargaining

 Sampo Group supports freedom of association and the right to collective bargaining.

 Sampo Group strives for a constructive, trustful, and open dialogue with employees and their elected representatives with the purpose of developing the company and safeguarding the correct treatment of all employees.
-Especially in locations where employees have decided not to appoint representatives, Sampo Group promotes direct and open communication between employees and management.
+Especially in locations where employees have decided not to appoint representatives, the Group promotes direct and open communication between employees and management.
 Sampo Group’s local processes are designed to ensure equal treatment regardless of unionisation, based on the employee’s constitutional right.
-All employment conditions, whether they are covered by a collective agreement or not, are largely regulated by local labour legislation and apply to all employees.
-Upon changes in the organisation, union members are informed and/or consulted accordingly.
+In the Nordics and Baltics, union members are informed and/or consulted accordingly upon changes in the organisation.
+In the UK, Hastings Colleague Forum (HCF) provides consultation with democratically elected employee representatives on significant changes to the company, including organisational structure change, terms and conditions of employment, and remuneration and benefits.

 All Sampo Group employees have a written employment contract with mutually agreed terms and conditions, including notice periods on both sides.
 In addition, all employees have the right to fair remuneration.